Best Places to Travel on Budget

 8. Nicaragua, Central America

-The smaller countries of Central America like Guatemala, El Salvador, and Nicaragua are fantastic backpacking destinations and a great alternative to popular Costa Rica.
-I am going with Nicaragua as it is safe, diverse, affordable, and has something for everyone.
-Nicaragua also called the ‘Land of Lake and Volcanos’ is a paradise for adventure lovers – they can hike on volcanoes, check out ancient ruins, enjoy canoeing on the alligator-infested river, explore the lush forests, and surf in the sea.
-It has diverse offerings for tourists – there is colonial architecture, volcanic landscapes, Mayan sites, stunning beaches, freshwater lakes, and vast swathes of rainforest.
-The hostels, food, and alcohol prices are nominal and it is easy to get around.
+The smaller countries of Central America, such as Guatemala, El Salvador, and Nicaragua, are excellent backpacking destinations and a great alternative to Costa Rica.
+I am going to Nicaragua as it is safe, diverse, affordable, and has something for everyone.
+Nicaragua, also called the ‘Land of Lakes and Volcanoes’, is a paradise for adventure lovers: they can hike volcanoes, visit ancient ruins, canoe on an alligator-infested river, explore lush forests, and surf the sea.
+It offers diverse attractions for tourists, including colonial architecture, volcanic landscapes, Mayan sites, stunning beaches, freshwater lakes, and vast swathes of rainforest.
+The hostels, food, and alcohol prices are nominal, and it is easy to get around.
 So if you have not visited this part of the world, it should definitely be on your bucket list.

 Budget: